Millionaire’s Shortbread

 Millionaire’s Shortbread is made with layers of rich, chewy shortbread, decadent caramel, and smooth chocolate.
 It’s a sinfully delicious treat that pairs wonderfully with coffee!

-If you like Twix bars, this recipe is going to blow your mind – as many times as I’ve made it, it still blows mine!
+• Tastes like a Twix bar.
+If you like Twix bars, this recipe is going to blow your mind!
 The triple whammy of sweet, freshly-made shortbread, chewy caramel, and chocolate may be simple, but it tastes like a million bucks (see what I did there?).

 (Love all things shortbread?
 Check out these Malted Shortbread Cookies, Orange Whipped Shortbread Cookies, and Almond Shortbread Tea Cookies.)